 If you’re convicted on drug charges, your life may never be the same.
-Along with possible incarceration and financial penalties, drug charges can affect your future ability to secure housing, gain employment, and your ability to receive or keep some government benefits.
+Along with possible incarceration and financial penalties, drug charges can affect your future ability to secure housing, gain employment, and receive or keep government benefits.

-For individuals charged with a drug crime in Washington, the legal process can be stressful, and the consequences can be severe.
-It’s critical to work with a qualified criminal defense attorney with extensive experience in Washington to ensure that your rights are protected.
-Your criminal defense attorney can help you understand the law and your legal options.
+For individuals charged with a drug crime in Washington, the legal process can be stressful and the consequences can be severe.
+It is critical to work with a qualified Spokane criminal defense attorney with extensive experience to ensure that your rights are protected.
+Twyford Law Office can help you understand the law and your legal options.

-In Washington, possession and recreational use of marijuana are legal for amounts up to 1 ounce.
+In Washington, possession and recreational use of marijuana is legal for amounts up to one ounce.
 However, the state has laws against individuals growing marijuana plants.
 Consuming marijuana in public places is illegal and can result in a civil penalty of up to $100.
 Possessing more than an ounce of marijuana is a criminal act that can result in fines and jail time.
-In addition, it’s illegal for people younger than 21 to possess marijuana in any amount.
+It is also illegal for people younger than 21 to possess marijuana in any amount.

 If you’re charged with a drug-related crime in Washington, don’t panic.
-An experienced defense attorney can assist you in exploring your options and will work hard to achieve the best possible outcome for you.
+An experienced Spokane drug crime defense attorney from Twyford Law Office can assist you in exploring your options and work hard to achieve a favorable outcome on your behalf.

 Alternatives to Incarceration

-Lawyer Julie A. Twyford offers knowledgeable guidance and aggressive defense in every case she handles.
-Whether you are charged with misdemeanor possession or are facing federal felony charges, you will get the professional advice and strong advocacy you need to protect your rights.
+Twyford Law Office offers knowledgeable guidance and aggressive defense in every case we handle.
+Whether you are charged with misdemeanor possession or are facing federal felony drug charges, you will get the professional advice and strong advocacy you need to protect your rights.

 In federal court, the mandatory-minimum sentencing guidelines for drug crimes are severe.
-Depending on the quantity of drugs involved in your case, you could be facing years in prison, fines and forfeiture of any property connected to the illegal activity.
+Depending on the details of your case, you could be facing years in prison, fines, and forfeiture of any property connected to the illegal activity.
 We will analyze the evidence from every angle to ensure that you get the strongest possible defense.
-If there is a flaw in the case against you, we will find it.
+If there is a flaw in the case against you, our drug charges lawyer will find it.